mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 This will ease stress of future lab members and improve my own understanding.

-#PROJECT 2: Machine learning on structural MRI data on large datasets of Alzheimer's disease scans.
+#PROJECT 2: STRUCTURAL IMAGE ML ANALYSIS.

-The fun part: analyzing data.
+Machine learning on structural MRI data on large datasets of Alzheimer's disease scans.

 - Download PREVENT-AD or OASIS datasets
  - Feature extraction: I will stick to stu